-You now have a Docker container running in Docker Desktop for Windows serving up a simple web page.
+You now have a Docker container running in Docker on Windows serving up a simple web page.
 Congratulations!
 But now you need to specify a specific port binding not relying on the random port selection with

 --publish-all.
 No problem.
 Use the

 First, stop the running container by specifying a unique string of it’s container ID.
 You can find this container ID by running

 docker ps.
 Once you know the container ID, stop the container and start a new one while designating Docker to assign a specific port to publish.